SeedBoot/Portfolio/README.md

 ### About this repository

 I am using this repository as an ongoing example of my experience with web design/ development.
 I have been learning since early January 2017, using online courses such as Codecademy and FreeCodeCamp.
-I have also been using sites such as Mozilla Developer Network for further study.
+I have also been using sites such as MDN for further study.

 Please take a look at the code, or if you wish, take a look at [my portfolio](https://seedboot.github.io/Portfolio/) in action.